 Setting up at Peterstone Court

 We bring our own PA and lighting and run in-ear monitors - no floor wedges taking up space.
-There’s no fitted sound limiter, so we mix for the room and the crowd rather than nursing a dB meter on the wall.
-The room is a single flexible space, so the band and the dancefloor swap ends depending on how the day is laid out - worth settling with the events team early, because it changes where the power and the kit want to be.
+There’s no fitted sound limiter, so the mix answers to the room and the crowd.
+The room is a single flexible space, so the band and the dancefloor swap ends depending on how the day is laid out.
+Settle that with the events team early, because it changes where the power and the kit want to be.

 Recommended band size at Peterstone Court

-We play Peterstone as a 5-piece or 6-piece - vocals, guitar, bass and drums as the core, with keys or sax on top.
-The main room genuinely suits a full band; the acoustics are kind and there’s height to the sound.
+We play Peterstone as a 5-piece or 6-piece - two vocals, guitar, bass and drums, with a second guitar or keys as the fifth and a sax or another vocal on the six.
+The main room suits a full band; the acoustics are kind and there’s height to the sound.
 A 5- or 6-piece fills it confidently without eating the dancefloor, which matters in a single room where the band and the dancing share the same space.

 How a wedding day flows at Peterstone Court